Option Choices & SIMS Options

 example timetables for options in years 9, 10 & 11

-Our options are studied on Tuesdays and Thursdays on a 2 week timetable.
-Students in year 9 will undertake the Ebacc subjects during one option block and a 1 year 'free choice' option in the other.
+Our options are studied on Tuesdays and Thursdays on a 2-week timetable.
+Students in year 9 will undertake the Core subjects (French, English Literature, geography and history) during one option block and a 1 year 'free choice' option in the other block (Art is the example subject show below).

-In year 10 students will then study their 2 year humanity subject (history or geography) to run alongside French in both years 10 and 11.
+In year 10 students will then study their 2-year Core route of French alongside history or geography.
 They will then study a further 1 year 'free choice' option in the other option block.

-In year 11 students will then continue with their 2 year humanity subject (history or geography) alongside French.
+In year 11 students will then continue with 2-year Core route of French alongside history or geography.
 They will then study a further 1 year 'free choice' option in the other option block.

 Please note that when students have their options confirmed this will not show which option 'block' they will study them in.
 This will only be confirmed at the point of timetables being produced.
 Students will not therefore know who will be in their options subject classes with them and we will not be able to provide this information prior to timetable printing.